Deformation of Einstein metrics and $L^2$ cohomology on strictly pseudoconvex domains

 \section{Abstract}

-We construct new complete Einstein metrics on smoothly bounded strictly pseudoconvex domains of Stein manifolds.
-The approach that we take here is to deform the K\"ahler-Einstein metric constructed by Cheng and Yau---this is a generalization of the work of Biquard on the deformations of the complex hyperbolic metric on the unit ball.
-Recasting the problem into the question of vanishing of an $L^2$ cohomology and taking advantage of the asymptotic complex hyperbolicity of the Cheng--Yau metric, we establish the possibility of such a deformation when the dimension is at least three.
+We construct new complete Einstein metrics on smoothly bounded strictly pseudoconvex domains in Stein manifolds.
+This is done by deforming the K\"ahler-Einstein metric of Cheng and Yau, the approach that generalizes the works of Roth and Biquard on the deformations of the complex hyperbolic metric on the unit ball.
+Recasting the problem into the question of vanishing of an $L^2$ cohomology and taking advantage of the asymptotic complex hyperbolicity of the Cheng--Yau metric, we establish the possibility of such a deformation when the dimension of the domain is larger than or equal to three.